astronomer/docs/astro/how-to-ci-cd.md

 id: set-up-ci-cd
 ---

 Continuous Integration and Continuous Delivery (CI/CD) pipelines are programmatic workflows that automate key parts of the software development lifecycle, including code changes, builds, and testing.
 CI/CD enables teams to develop faster, more securely, and more reliably.

+There are many strategies for organizing your source code and building CI/CD pipelines, and each has its own benefits and limitations.
+Use this document to:

+- Learn the benefits of CI/CD.
+- Determine what kind of Deployment and CI/CD system you want your team to use.

+Then, see [CI/CD templates](ci-cd.md) for setup steps and examples.

+## Benefits of CI/CD on Astro

-On Astro, you can use Deployment API keys to automate your code deploys.
-Astronomer recommends hosting your Astro project source code in a version control tool and setting up a CI/CD workflow for all production environments.
+On Astro, you can use [Deployment API keys](api-keys.md) to automate your code deploys.
+Astronomer recommends hosting your Astro project source code in a version control tool, such as [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/), and setting up a CI/CD workflow for all production environments.

 There are many benefits to configuring a CI/CD workflow on Astro.
 Specifically, you can: